 Types of mortgages

 You can choose from several different types of mortgages.
-Each comes with its positives and negatives.
+Each comes with its pros and cons.

-The two most popular loan types are the 30-year fixed-rate mortgage and the 15-year fixed-rate mortgage.
+Two of the most popular loan types are the 30-year, fixed-rate mortgage and the 15-year, fixed-rate mortgage.
 As their names suggest, the interest rate attached to these loans never changes, hence the "fixed rate."
-The difference between the two loan types is their durations.
+The difference between the two loan types is their duration or term.
 In a 30-year mortgage, you'll make loan payments for three decades to pay off your loan completely.
 In a 15-year mortgage, you'll pay for just 15 years.

-The monthly mortgage payment attached to a 30-year fixed-rate mortgage is lower than it is with a 15-year fixed-rate mortgage because payments are spread out over a longer number of years.
-However, 15-year fixed-rate mortgages typically come with lower interest rates, which means that homeowners pay less interest during the life of such loans.
+The monthly mortgage payment attached to a 30-year, fixed-rate mortgage is typically lower than with a 15-year, fixed-rate mortgage, because payments are spread out over more years.
+However, 15-year, fixed-rate mortgages typically come with lower interest rates, which means that homeowners pay less interest during the life of such loans.

 The second option is an escrow account.
-Consider property taxes: If your property taxes are $6,000 a year, you can either pay this figure in a lump sum or you can add $500 a month into your monthly mortgage payment.
-Your lender will then put this money into an escrow account -- which is an interest-bearing account -- and dip into it to pay your property tax bill when it is due.
-It is a good option for homeowners who do not want to save the large amount of money they'd need each year to cover their property tax bills.
+Consider property taxes: If your property taxes are $2,000 a year, you can either pay this figure in a lump sum or you can add $167 a month to your monthly mortgage payment.
+Your lender will then put this money into an escrow account — which is an interest-bearing account — and dip into it to pay your property tax bill when it is due.
+It's a good option for homeowners who don't want to deal with paying the tax bill or who have difficulty setting money aside each month.

 Dreaming of owning a home?